June 20 through 24, 2022

 - Afternoon Masterclasses with WWU faculty and guest artists

 Application and Registration

-- New students must audition for acceptance.
-Please submit a short audition video electronically via our application page.
+New students must submit an audition video for acceptance via the online application process.

-- Audition requirements: a major and minor scale showing position work; an excerpt from solo repertoire of your choice.
+- A major and minor scale showing position work